Government Shutdown Resources

 Will VA clinics and hospitals continue operating?

-Yes.
+Yes, the VA has already been funded and therefore is not subject to this partial government shutdown.
 You will still be able to get your prescriptions filled and make appointments with medical providers in the same way you did before the shutdown.
-All Veteran Health Administration (VHA) agencies will remain open and functional during a government shutdown.

 I am a veteran.
 Will I receive my pension on time?